How to Report the Sale of Investment Property on Your Tax Return

 Where to Report Gains or Losses

-Knowing where to report the capital gains or losses on your rental property might not be as straightforward as with other types of income.
+Knowing where to report capital gains or losses on your rental property might not be as straightforward as other types of income.
 You have several choices of where to report capital gains and depreciation recapture from the sale of your rental property.
 You can report it on Form 4797, which is for the sale of business property.
 You can also use Form 8949, which is for the sale and other disposition of capital assets.
 You can also use Schedule D on Form 1040, which is for capital gains and losses.
-The form of the business determines which one applies to you.
+The business form determines which one applies to you.
 Some treat it as personal income, while others operate it as a separate business.

 This material is for general information and educational purposes only.
 Information is based on data gathered from what we believe are reliable sources.
 It is not guaranteed as to accuracy, does not purport to be complete and is not intended to be used as a primary basis for investment decisions.
 It should also not be construed as advice, meeting the particular investment needs of any investor.
 Realized does not provide tax or legal advice.
 This material is not a substitute for seeking the advice of a qualified professional for your individual situation.